bhits/ums/README.md

 # User Management Service

-The User Management Service (UMS) is a component of Consent2Share(C2S).
-It manages the user account creation process, user account activation, user disable, user update, and persisting of the user demographics.
-The UMS has been designed to support various roles for a given user such as Admin, Parent, Guardian, Patient, and so on.
+The User Management Service (UMS) is a component of Consent2Share.
+It manages the user account creation process, user account activation, user disable function, user update function, and persisting of the user demographics.
+The UMS has been designed to support various roles for given users such as Admin, Parent, Guardian, Patient, and so on.
 If it is configured to do so, it also registers user demographics (if the user is also a patient) to a Fast Healthcare Interoperability Resources (FHIR) server.
-The UMS also has a script to create Provider users, who can login to Consent2Share as Providers to create and manage the patients.
+The UMS also has a script to create Provider users, who can login to Consent2Share as Providers to create and manage their patients.
 Please review the [Creating a Provider User](#creating-a-provider-user) section for more information.

 ## Build